Permission From Men’s Wives To Take Viagra Might Be A Joke, But Abortion Is Not

 However, House Bill 396 was being touted as a “tongue-in-cheek” clap-back at anti-abortion measures like Senate Bill 4, which said a woman wanting an abortion should get counseling 24 hours prior to the procedure.
 Marzian’s goal was to protest a largely male General Assembly from inserting their beliefs into the issues of women’s health.

-Whereas Marzian’s plans to file another bill regarding gun buyer’s also undergoing 24 hours of advance stipulations, it’s the Viagra bill that got all the attention.
+Whereas Marzian’s plans to file another bill regarding gun buyers also undergoing 24 hours of advance stipulations, it’s the Viagra bill that got all the attention.

 She is my hero: Kentucky lawmaker's Viagra bill would require wife's permission https://t.co/fIIuPL6YxW